 - Longitudinal, protected relationships between residents and faculty members, designed to address learner-driven coaching and mentoring needs.
 This may include self-identified areas of learning need, capitalizing on strengths and successes, work-life balance, career planning including networking support (e.g., helping to find a mentor in chosen field), and scholarship.

 The Office for Support in Learning and Teaching Excellence (SLATE) offers programs for residents and faculty to strengthen their skills as educators, preparing interested residents more completely for a career in academic medicine.
 Our program partners with the faculty from SLATE to provide a robust offering of “Residents as Educators” curriculum across your three years.
 To learn more about the course offerings,

 Systems that Work

-For the past 3 years, we have successfully implemented a ‘6+2' Block Structure, with residents alternating between 6-weeks of inpatient service and 2-weeks of ambulatory blocks.
+We have embraced a ‘6+2' Block Structure, with residents alternating between 6-weeks of inpatient service and 2-weeks of ambulatory blocks.
 This gives our residents the opportunity to truly focus on their respective rotations while maintaining continuity of care in the residents' continuity clinics.
 We believe the days of residents fracturing their care by leaving their service at least one half-day a week to staff a clinic should be long gone.

 During the ambulatory blocks, Internal Medicine resident physicians will develop a panel of patients follow their patients for the duration of their residency, as a true primary provider.
+They additionally will be exposed to the ambulatory aspects of medicine subspecialty care.
 Those resident physicians interested in primary care internal medicine may use elective time in the second and third years to focus and refine their primary care skills and fund of knowledge with additional clinic time spend with a dedicated primary care faculty mentor.